-The Reinert-Alumni Library offers a variety of furnishings and accommodations for individual and group study, as well as centralized computing and printing.
+The Reinert-Alumni Library offers a variety of seating and accommodations for individual and group study, as well as centralized computing and printing.
 Experienced library staff members are available to provide research assistance and technical support.

 Computers and Laptops